 How a Lego franchise automated candidate qualification with Tallyfy

-Bricks and MiniFigs replaced tedious manual coordination with a structured candidate dashboard.
-Now franchise candidates know exactly where they are in the 30+ step discovery process and what they need to do next.
+Bricks and MiniFigs replaced tedious manual franchise coordination with a structured Tallyfy candidate dashboard.
+Carson, their Franchise Development Coordinator, explains how franchise candidates now see exactly where they are in the 30+ step discovery process, what comes next, and why the system doubles as a natural qualification filter.

 Summary